rli012/CancerMIRNome/README.md

 #### Circulating miRNAs as promising diagnostic biomarkers
 miRNAs can be released into extracellular body fluids, including blood.
 Circulating miRNAs are incorporated in extracellular vesicles (EVs) such as shed microvesicles (sMVs) and exosomes, apoptotic bodies, or form complexes with RNA binding proteins such as Argonates (AGOs).
 The protected circulating miRNAs are remarkably stable in the extracellular environment, thus have tremendous potential as non-invasive diagnostic biomarkers for early cancer detection.

-#### About OncomiRNomeDB
+#### About CancerMIRNome
-OncomiRNomeDB is a comprehensive database of miRNomes in cancer with the huamn miRNome data of 33 cancer types from The Cancer Genome Atlas (TCGA), and 40 public cancer circulating miRNome profiling datasets from NCBI Gene Expression Omnibus (GEO) and ArrayExpress.
+CancerMIRNome is a comprehensive database of miRNomes in cancer with the huamn miRNome data of 33 cancer types from The Cancer Genome Atlas (TCGA), and 40 public cancer circulating miRNome profiling datasets from NCBI Gene Expression Omnibus (GEO) and ArrayExpress.

-OncomiRNomeDB provides a user-friendly interface and a suite of advanced functions for miRNA analysis both at a single miRNA level to explore the expression and function of a miRNA in many different cancers and at a dataset level to identify diagnostic and prognostic biomarkers for a specific cancer type.
+CancerMIRNome provides a user-friendly interface and a suite of advanced functions for miRNA analysis both at a single miRNA level to explore the expression and function of a miRNA in many different cancers and at a dataset level to identify diagnostic and prognostic biomarkers for a specific cancer type.

 ![](https://github.com/rli012/CancerMIRNome/blob/master/www/img/both.jpg)